 Vernonscope Brandon 94: D 94mm, Fl 640mm; approximately 400 of the Brandon 94mm were produced; the Brandon 94mm, F/7 Catalog: Brandon 94 Brochure

 The Brandon 94mm featured is owned by Dave Komar and is used as part of Outreach programs in Culpeper, Virginia, USA.
 It has the 3″ Alt-azimuth mount with the counterweight.
 My personal experience observing with this scope has shown it to be a pretty impressive scope regardless of the early technology.
-I believe it compares well with my Stellarvue SV110ED in optical clarity and will certainly hold its own with the vast majority of the APO’s on the market today.
+It surpasses the optical quality of my Stellarvue SV110ED and will certainly hold its own with the vast majority of the APO’s on the market today.

 With a newly acquired Brandon 48mm Eyepiece:

 Vernonscope Brandon 130: D 130mm, Fl 1040mm; approximately 100 of the Brandon 130mm were produced; the Brandon 130mm, F/8 Catalog: